Dane Cook: 2000s

 In 2003, Cook released his first CD/DVD, Harmful If Swallowed.
 He signed a contract with Comedy Central Records.
 The album is certified platinum.
 He released his second CD/DVD in 2005, entitled Retaliation.
-This album went double platinum and made Cook the first comic in 27 years to have an album in the top 5 on the Billboard charts after Steve Martin's A Wild and Crazy Guy moved as high as #2 in late 1978.
+This album went double platinum and made Cook the first comic in 27 years to have an album in the top 5 on the Billboard charts after Steve Martin's A Wild and Crazy Guy moved as high as number two in late 1978.
 He performed at the MTV Video Music Awards, and then afterwards he joined Snoop Dogg in presenting the award for Best New Artist.

 On April 15, 2005, Cook performed his first HBO Special entitled Vicious Circle.
 Vicious Circle was filmed "in the round" at the TD Garden.
 The same year, Cook shot two pilot episodes for his own sitcom, Cooked.
 The sitcom was not picked up and the two pilot episodes were later released on DVD as the Lost Pilot.
 That same year, he embarked on a 30-day, 20-show college tour called Tourgasm with his longtime friends Robert Kelly, Gary Gulman, and Jay Davis.
 The tour was filmed and was later made into a 9-episode documentary on HBO.

 On December 3, 2005, Cook hosted Saturday Night Live (SNL).
 He would then go on to host the premiere of season 32 of SNL a year later.
 The same year Cook launched his own company, Superfinger Entertainment, in order to produce his own albums and videos.

 In 2006, Cook headlined for Dave Attell's Insomniac Tour and hosted the 2006 Teen Choice Awards alongside Jessica Simpson.
 The following year he won the award for Best Comedian.
 On November 12, 2007, Cook became the second comic to sell out Madison Square Garden's large arena space after Andrew Dice Clay accomplished this feat in 1990.
 He did two sold-out shows in one night.
 The show was filmed and would later be put onto a DVD to be sold on Cook's third comedy album.
 Cook won the Big Entertainer Award at the VH1 Big in '06 Awards, and Rolling Stone magazine's Hot Comic of the Year.
 The following day, November 13, 2007, he released his third CD/DVD entitled Rough Around The Edges, which was filmed live at Madison Square Garden in New York City.
 During that time, he embarked on his first arena tour.